Momid6/controls_project/README.md

 # Welcome to my Controls Project Repository

+Note: Since I am focusing more on theory, in order to save time, I used high-level commands to control the drone (Controlling the drone through velocity).
+I acknowledge that through the complete dynamics of a drone, difference would be more profound, and results may even look completely different.

 ## Introduction
 This repository serves as a collection of my work done learning control theory during the summer of 2025.
 Through it, I provide insights into how I approached and understood key concepts in control theory.
 You can view my week to week progress over here.